University of Asia Pacific: History

-The University of Asia Pacific was established in 1995 as a private university under the Private University Act 1992 with Mr. Hedayat Ahmed as the founder Vice Chancellor.
+The University of Asia Pacific was established in 1995 as a private university under the Private University Act 1992 with Hedayat Ahmed as the founder Vice Chancellor.
 Its curriculum has been approved by The University Grants Commission of the Government of the People's Republic of Bangladesh.
 The university started its operation in the first semester of classes in 1996 and offered four-year bachelor's degree programs in Computer Science and Technology and Business Administration only.
 Now UAP offers undergraduate programs in English, Law, Architecture, Business Administration, Civil Engineering, Computer Science and Engineering, Electrical and Electronic Engineering and Pharmacy.

 UAP has been sponsored by the University of Asia Pacific Foundation, a non-profit, non-commercial organization based in Dhaka, Bangladesh.
-C. M. Shafi Sami is the chairperson of the Board of Governors of the University of Asia Pacific Foundation.
+Mohammed Alauddin is the current chairperson of the Board of Governors of the University of Asia Pacific Foundation.

-On 5 August 2018, the University of Asia Pacific was attacked 25 men on bikes injuring students and faculty.
-They also vandalized the campus and according to witnesses at the scene, they were chanting pro-government slogans.
-Students of the university had participated in demonstrations for road safety.